eooo-io/skippy-api/README.md

 A lightweight, Open Swoole-powered PHP API framework designed for speed, simplicity, and extensibility.

-# SkippyAPI

-SkippyAPI is a lightweight, Open Swoole-powered PHP framework built for speed, simplicity, and extensibility.
-Designed with adherence to SOLID principles, it provides a robust foundation for building scalable APIs.

 ## Features
 - Open Swoole-based high-performance HTTP server.
 - Dynamic routing with support for middleware and route groups.